someengineering/fixinventory/resotocore/tools/README.md

-# Getting started Graph rendering script manual
+# Getting started with graph rendering script

 ## Setup process
 1. If you haven't done this already, install the [resoto development environment](https://resoto.com/docs/contributing/components).